 3: Acclimatization Day!

 Today is an exploration day in Namche.
-Hike to Syangboche, a small airport that is considered as the highest in the world.
+Hike to Syangboche, a small airport considered the highest in the world.
 Then, trek up to 3800 meters to see Mount Everest and other famous peaks.
 It also helps you to acclimatize properly.
 You may spend the afternoon exploring the village, which has more modern services such as the internet, phone, massage, and more.

 4: Tengboche (3860m)